aleph-im/aleph-docs/docs/tools/console/languages/other.md

 ├── Cargo.lock  # Ensures consistent builds.
 ```

-1. **Main File**: Place your main Rust file, such as `main.rs`, inside the `src` directory.
-This file is the entry point to your application.
+1. **Main File**: The main Rust file, main.rs, should reside in the src directory, serving as the application's entry point.
-2. **Dependencies**: Include a `Cargo.toml` file in your project root.
-This file should list all dependencies needed for your project.
-After defining your `Cargo.toml`, running `cargo build` will generate a `target` directory and a `Cargo.lock` file, ensuring consistent builds.
+2. **Dependencies**: The `Cargo.toml` file at the root lists all project dependencies.
+Defining `Cargo.toml` and executing cargo build generates a target directory and `Cargo.lock`, assuring build consistency.
-3. **Compilation**: Compile your project using `cargo build --release` to generate the executable in the `target/release` directory.
-For uploading, you only need the executable file, not the entire `target` directory.
+3. **Compilation**: Use `cargo build --release` to compile the project, creating an executable in `target/release`.
+For upload, include only the executable, excluding the entire `target` directory.

 ### Defining the Entry Point

-For Rust projects, the entry point is the `main` function in the `src/main.rs` file.
+The entry point for Rust projects is the `main` function in `src/main.rs`.

 ### Example Code